Thanuja153/Thanuja153/README.md

 - 👋 Hi, I’m @Thanuja
 - 👀 Computer science graduate student who is aspiring to become a Software Developer.
 - 🌱 I’m currently learning and boosting up my knowledge in MERN stack.
-- 👯 Looking forward to collaborate on MERN projects that solves bigger problems.
+- 👯 Looking forward to collaborate on projects that solves bigger problems.
 - 📫 You can reach me out using my linkedIn profile  -> https://www.linkedin.com/in/thanujapavanisatti/
  -->